two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 Resort in Cancun Hotel Zone – Credit: Aman

-Tulum, on the other hand, is more known for its boutique hotels and apartments/houses for rent.
+Conversely, Tulum is more known for its boutique hotels and apartments/houses for rent.

 The 5-star boutique hotels in Tulum offer a more intimate luxury stay versus any 5-star resort in Cancun.
 Also, if you want to come for 3 weeks or more, you will find more rent-friendly accommodations in Tulum vs Cancun.